Harrowdene Farm House

 Bedrooms Two and four and Bathroom

-Stairs from the dining room lead to landing with a window to the rear and a built-in storage cupboard.
+Stairs from the dining room lead to a landing with a window to the rear and a built-in storage cupboard.
 Bedroom two is accessible from both the landing and bedroom three and overlooks the rear garden.
-It has a traditional fireplace housing an original cast iron grate, and a fitted wardrobe.
+Both were used during WW2 as places for up to ten land girls to sleep.
+It has a traditional fireplace housing an original cast iron grate and a fitted wardrobe.
 Bedroom four overlooks the gardens and has a fitted wardrobe.
 The second bathroom is fitted with a white traditional style suite by Savoy with a screened shower bath with a fitted shower, a wash basin and WC, with complementary Fired Earth tiling and exposed floorboards.

 Harrowdene Farm House is enclosed at the front by a stone and brick wall with gated entrances leading to the front and side gardens.
 The front garden is lawned with mature shrubs and has a pathway to the front door.
-The driveway provides access to this and the neighbouring property with a driveway on the left providing parking for up to three cars and access to a lawned area bound by mature hedgerow and stone walling.
+The driveway provides access to this and the neighbouring property with a driveway on the left providing parking for up to three cars and access to a lawned area, previously a large vegetable plot, bound by mature hedgerow and stone walling.
 Previous planning consent has offered the potential to construct a carport/double garage in this area.
 The side garden has lawned areas either side of the pathway with well stocked borders and fruit trees.
+Adjacent to the driveway is a small outbuilding housing an original double wooden seated outdoor earth WC.

 The granary barn is of stone construction under a pitched tiled roof with timber double doors into one of the ground floor areas and a stable door to the other.
 There is power and water connected.
 The dairy barn is of stone construction under a pitched pantile roof and has two separate areas accessed by original doors.
 Full listed planning consent was previously granted to convert the barns into annexe/ancillary living accommodation for use as part of the main property or for a games/music room.